drivendataorg/deid2-runtime/README.md

 ![Python 3.8](https://img.shields.io/badge/Python-3.8-blue) [![GPU Docker Image](https://img.shields.io/badge/Docker%20image-gpu--latest-green)](https://hub.docker.com/r/drivendata/sfp-competition/tags?page=1&name=gpu-latest) [![CPU Docker Image](https://img.shields.io/badge/Docker%20image-cpu--latest-lightgrey)](https://hub.docker.com/r/drivendata/sfp-competition/tags?page=1&name=cpu-latest)

 Welcome to the runtime repository for the [NIST De-ID2 Challenge](https://www.drivendata.org/competitions/68/competition-differential-privacy-maps-1).
-This repo contains the definition of the environment where your code submissions will run.
-It specifies both the operating system and the Python packages that will be available to your solution.
+This repository contains the definition of the environment where your code submissions will run.
+It specifies both the operating system and the software packages that will be available to your solution.

 This repository has two primary uses for competitors: